mathnet/mathnet-numerics/docs/content/Build.md

 VisualStudio or Xamarin Studio
 ------------------------------

-The Visual Studio solutions should build out of the box, without any preparation steps or package restores.
+We clearly separate dependency management from the IDE, you should therefore run `build.cmd` or `build.sh` once after every git checkout in order to restore the dependencies exactly as defined.
+Otherwise Visual Studio and other IDEs may fail to compile or provide correct IntelliSense.

 Tests can be run with the usual integrated NUnit test runners or ReSharper.

 MSBuild or XBuild
 -----------------

 Instead of a compatible IDE you can also build the solutions directly with `msbuild`, or on Mono with `xbuild`.
+You may need to run `restore.cmd` or `restore.sh` before, once after every git checkout in order to restore the dependencies.

+	restore.cmd (or restore.sh)             # restore dependencies (once)
     msbuild MathNet.Numerics.sln            # only build for .Net 4 (main solution) msbuild MathNet.Numerics.Net35Only.sln  # only build for .Net 3.5
     msbuild MathNet.Numerics.All.sln        # full build with .Net 4, 3.5 and PCL profiles